Playing Records 1905-2024

 Records Overview

 The first thing to bear in mind when looking at the records is the change in the size of the fixture list.
-During the initial ten seasons from the formation of the Club to the First World War, the average number of completed matches per year was in the mid twenties.
+During the initial ten seasons from the formation of the Club to the First World War, the average number of matches played per year was in the mid twenties.
 A similar level was maintained during the 1920s and 1930s.
 The immediate post-war years 1945-49 saw a slight reduction as the Club found its feet again.
 There was then an explosive rise to 51 matches a year in the 1950s, before an average all-time high of 87 during the 1960s, when two or occasionally three games might be staged on the same day.
 The high water mark was 1966 when 99 matches were played out of 113 arranged.
 Since then, lifestyle changes and the introduction of league cricket in the south have progressively trimmed back the fixture list.
-Completed matches per annum in the twenty-first century lie around the thirty mark.
+Matches played per annum in the twenty-first century lie around the thirty mark.

 Broadly speaking victories outnumbered defeats during the first half of the Club’s history, apart from the 1920s.
 Cricketers with first-class experience were often in the ranks, which was a factor.
 The Cricketer‘s opinion in 1935 was that there was no stronger club in Sussex.
 During the past fifty years or so results have been the other way round, though the gap is narrowing.
 A sharp fall in the proportion of drawn matches since the turn of the millennium no doubt owes something to the philosophy engendered by T20.